BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/07-Autostart-Mmojo-Server.md

 Now, close your Mmojo Server WSL window, wait a few moments, then click the Mmojo Server icon in your Taskbar to see autostart in action.

+---
+### Bookmark Mmojo Complete
+While you're setting things up, bookmark Mmojo Complete in your web browser.

+[Mmojo Complete](http://127.0.0.1:8080) &larr; Right-click, open in new tab.

-I told you it was a short step!
+I told you this was a short step!

 ---
 ### Proceed